brogar2000/site/docs/index.md

 As of a few days ago, a [minimal binding to Speech-dispatcher][spd-rs] (the TTS system for Linux) was created, which wraps the C functions provided by [Nolan's `Speech-dispatcher-sys` crate][spd-sys] in a safe Rust API.
-That means the speech component of Odilia can now be implemented after the At-spi components are completed, as well as in other Rust projects that need Linux-only TTS, or want more control than the [TTS crate][tts-rs] gives them.
+That means the speech component of Odilia can now be implemented after the At-spi components are completed, as well as in other Rust projects that need Linux-only TTS or want more control than the [TTS crate][tts-rs] gives them.

 These bindings are far from complete, but do provide the essential functionality, such as speaking text, characters and keys, and getting and setting voice parameters such as rate, pitch, and volume.